Harmmike/RPG/README.md

 # RPG
 Test RPG C#

+To play the game, you'll need to download and extract the Release.zip file.

 Initial commit of the RPG.
 This will include all the solution files and images.
 This will also inclue the xml files to load/modify, a separate README will be included for xml instructions.

-Check the Harmmike-patch-x branch for the files to play.
+To play the game, you'll need to download and extract the Release.zip file.